 Leadership mentoring for doctors and public health leaders

 I offer mentoring for doctors, mentoring for medical leaders, and mentoring for public health leaders.
-I start with a coaching approach (to the left of the spectrum) and will invite the client to also draw upon my own resources and experiences.
+I start with a coaching approach (to the left of the spectrum) and will invite you to also draw upon my own resources, technical skills and experiences.
 This allows me to provide mentoring for medical directors, mentoring for medics, and mentoring for GPs in a way which promotes their own autonomy, and also allows the doctor or public health leader to draw on my own professional background.

 Career mentoring for doctors